Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models

-The fact that these simple techniques outperform more sophisticated and costly architecture search methods, as well as manually designed architectures, should motivate researchers to include them as strong baselines whenever presenting a new architecture.
-For ML practitioners, committee-based models outline a simple procedure to improve accuracy while maintaining efficiency.
+We show that committee-based models, \ie, model ensembles or cascades, provide a simple complementary paradigm to obtain efficient models without tuning the architecture.
+Notably, cascades can match or exceed the accuracy of state-of-the-art models on a variety of tasks while being drastically more efficient.
+Moreover, the speedup of model cascades is evident in both FLOPs and on-device latency and throughput.
+The fact that these simple committee-based models outperform sophisticated NAS methods, as well as manually designed architectures, should motivate future research to include them as strong baselines whenever presenting a new architecture.
+For practitioners, committee-based models outline a simple procedure to improve accuracy while maintaining efficiency that only needs off-the-shelf models.

-One practical concern is that the difficulty to batch examples when using model cascades may hurt the utilization of modern accelerators.
-Cascades are particularly useful for offline processing of large-scale data.
-For example, if in order to process all frames in a large video dataset, we can first apply a cheap model to all frames and then select a subset of frames based on the prediction confidence to apply more expensive models.
-Here, all the processing can be batched to fully utilize the accelerators.
-Cascades are also useful for applications with a fixed batch size, \eg, robots processing one frame at a time, or mobile phone cameras processing a single image~\cite{wadhwa2018synthetic}.
-Cascades with guarantee for worst-case FLOPS can be used in applications with strict requirement on the response time.